michael-haney/learn_command_line_exercises/Chapter_7/Readme.md

 `rmdir romeo`
 etc..

+You can also remove all directories and subdirectories at once.
+Command used `rm -rf alpha`

 ###Make a single path of directories that is 10 deep and remove them one at a time just like I did above.

 Command used `mkdir -p alpha/bravo/charlie/delta/echo/foxtrot/golf/hotel/india/juliet`